Introducing States of Matter Mark as Favorite (9 Favorites)

 - To begin tell students they will be a solid.
 You can have students work together to determine what actions they should incorporate:

 - Students should move close together in the space.

-- Students should be bumping into each other a lot and shouldn’t be able to travel very far from there starting place.
+- Students should be bumping into each other a lot and shouldn’t be able to travel very far from their starting place.

 - Inform students that heat is being added, ask them what will happen.
-They should respond that they are going to melt.
+They should respond that they are going to move fast and melt.

 - Since the matter is changing into a liquid, the particles are vibrating with more energy and should spread out within the space.

 - Finally the liquid is going to change phases again, ask the students what will happen.
-They should say it is boiling, and it will vaporize.
+They should say they are evaporating and boiling, and will vaporize.

-- They should spread really far out and moving around vigorously.
+- They should spread really far out and move around vigorously.

 - Pass out the “Why does Matter Matter?” worksheet.
 Read through the article and have a discussion after completion.